 '''

 Should the found files be staged ?

 do stage = False

 The project to query, LC2_035 has public data

 project = 'LC2 035'

 The class of data to query

 cls = CorrelatedDataProduct

 Query for private data of the project, you must be member of the project

 private data = False

 To see private data of this project, you must be member of this project

 if private data :

 context.set project(project)

 if project != context.get current project().name:

 raise Exception("You are not member of project %s" % project)

-query_observations = Observation.select_all().project_only(project)
+query observations = Observation.select all().project only(project)

 uris = set() # All URIS to stage

 for observation in query observations :

 print("Querying ObservationID %s" % observation.observationId)

-Instead of querying on the Observations of the DataProduct, all
+Instead of guerying on the Observations of the DataProduct, all

 DataProducts could have been queried

 dataproduct query = cls.observations.contains(observation)

 isValid = 1 means there should be an associated URI

 dataproduct query &= cls.isValid == 1

 for dataproduct in dataproduct query :

 This DataProduct should have an associated URL

 fileobject = ((FileObject.data object == dataproduct) &

 (FileObject.isValid > 0)).max('creation date')

 if fileobject :

 print("URI found %s" % fileobject.URI)

 uris.add(fileobject.URI)

 else :

 print("No URI found for %s with dataProductIdentifier %d" %

 (dataproduct. class . name , dataproduct.dataProductIdentifier))

 print("Total URI's found %d" % len(uris))

 if do stage :

 stager = LtaStager()

+stager.stage uris(uris)

 '''